 Our contract specifies that the author is responsible for the index.
-If you do not want to undertake the indexing yourself, you may ask us to hire an indexer to do the job at your expense.
+If you do not want to undertake the indexing yourself, you may ask us to hire an indexer and charge the cost against royalties.

 All MEP books follow the Chicago Manual of Style (16th ed.) guidelines for indexing, whether created by the author or by a professional freelance indexer.
 The index is created at proof stage, as soon as the final pagination of the book is determined.